eox-cs1/FiC_doc/docs/guide/jupyterlab.md

 ## Basic usage

-This section provides a brief introduction for users to the basic features of the JupyterLab environment as offered by FAIRiCUBE.
+This section provides a brief introduction for users to the basic features of the JupyterLab environment as offered by the FAIRiCUBE Lab.
 For more in-depth documentation on the various components, see the links in the section [Further Information](further-information.md).

-### FAIRICUBE-Hub Sign-Up / Sign-In
+### FAIRICUBE Lab Sign-Up / Sign-In

-The FAIRICUBE-Hub is a moderated service i.e. access has to be granted by an Administrator.
+The FAIRICUBE Lab is a moderated service i.e. access has to be granted by an Administrator.
-Once the access is granted the login is possible.<br>
+Once the access is granted the login is possible.

-To this, we kindly ask you to write as an email at `fairicube@nilu.no` with `Subject: FAIRiCUBE - New user` and we will see if we can already onboard you.<br>
+To this, we kindly ask you to write as an email at `fairicube@nilu.no` with `Subject: FAIRiCUBE - New user` and we will see if we can already onboard you.

 To use the FAIRiCUBE JupyterLab environment, navigate to <https://eoxhub.fairicube.eu>
 with a web browser (a recent version of Firefox, Chrome, or Safari is recommended).